Ariana-Anaya/Ariana-Anaya/README.md

 When I'm not bringing ideas to life through code, you'll find me:
 - At a live show or concert
-- Hosting game night with friends
+- Having game night with friends
-- Catching movies at AMC (AMC Stubs A-List = best hack 🎬)
+- Catching the newest movie and logging it on letterboxd (AMC Stubs A-List = best hack 🎬)

 ---